 Accident Claims for Cleaners

-Many households and workplaces have a cleaner or housekeeper but looking after any kind of property can be hazardous, and each year hundreds of people make claims for personal injury on the job.
+Many households and workplaces have a cleaner or housekeeper but looking after any kind of property can be hazardous, and each year hundreds of people make claims for injuries suffered on the job.

 If you’ve been left with injuries or a health condition through your work do not think that you should have to put up with it – you may be entitled to make a claim for your injuries.
 Call us now on 0800 10 757 95 to discuss your situation.